 Rapper arrested after alleged assault of employee

-Police in Las Vegas say rapper Fetty Wap was arrested after allegedly assaulting an employee at a hotel.
+Police in Las Vegas say rapper Fetty Wap was arrested after allegedly assaulting three employees at a hotel.

 Police say the 28-year-old whose real name is Willie Maxwell was arrested Sunday morning on three counts of battery.